Search results for

 This came at a rather awkward time for Samsung as well, as 2022’s Exynos 2200 was the first Samsung processor with an AMD GPU.
 So we didn’t get to see a follow-up effort straight away.
 In saying so, the two parties announced in April 2023 that they would be extending their deal.
 The joint statement notes that the deal will “bring multiple generations of high-performance, ultra-low-power AMD Radeon graphics solutions to an expanded portfolio of Samsung Exynos SoCs.”

-In other words, it sounds like the Exynos versus Snapdragon rivalry will continue again in 2024.
+However, the launch of the Galaxy S24 series has proven that the Exynos versus Snapdragon rivalry will continue through 2024 and beyond.
 Rumors also persist that Samsung has formed a team within its mobile unit that’s been tasked with making a high-end chipset.
 This new chipset is purportedly due in 2025 and would be made by Samsung’s mobile business itself rather than its Samsung Semiconductor division as was previously the case.

 You might like